 As a long term dancer herself, she understands the importance of correcting compensatory movement patterns, often adopted by those with injuries, before they become a long term problem.
 She puts a key focus towards looking at the body holistically whether it be general posture, injury management or pre/post natal.

 Stephanie has worked locally and nationally with a variety of different sports including local football clubs, dance groups, netball and cross fit.
-Internationally she has toured Canada and the United States with a dance ensemble and has spent the last 2 years working in the private sector in London.
+Internationally she has toured Canada and the United States with a dance ensemble and has worked for several years in the private sector in London.

 Stephanie is available for hands on physiotherapy appointment at the clinic or pilates appointments at the studio.